 The new narrative calls for bringing together the best of business and the best of charity to accomplish a mission, regardless of the legal form the entity takes (nonprofit, LLC, partnership, etc.).
 This is not just a moral imperative, but we see through case studies and recent benchmarking surveys that it’s good for business as well.

-In our first 18 months, we have placed more than $30Million in 50+ Impact Companies.
+In our first 3 years, we have placed more than $54Million in 100+ Impact Companies.
 We don't claim this success as our own, though.
 Impact Foundation has its roots in the generosity movement.
 You see, our founding team met while working with the National Christian Foundation helping givers simplify and maximize their charitable gifts.
 Those roots mean we are committed to two key ideas.